greeko2030-afk/Supersonic-client/README.md

 ## 🚀 About

-Greeko Advanced Systems Corporation (Greeko ASC) is a technology-focused development company working on innovative software, artificial intelligence, game development, graphics technologies, and performance optimization.
+Greeko Advanced Systems Corporation (Greeko ASC) is a technology-focused development company working on innovative software, artificial intelligence, game development, graphics technologies, and performance optimization,it's a non published company.

 Our goal is to create powerful, modern, lightweight, and user-friendly products for everyone.